elastic/search-ui/packages/react-search-ui/README.md

 #### 2. `withSearch`

-This is typically used for creating your own components.
+This is typically used for creating your own Components.
 Read more in the [Creating your own Components](#customcomponents) section.

 <a id="searchconsumer"></a>